Analytics Beginner

 The Five UTM Parameters

-ParameterPurposeExample values
+ParameterPurposeRequired?Example values

-utm_mediumThe marketing channel typecpc, email, social, organic
+utm_mediumThe marketing channel typeYescpc, email, social, organic, display, referral

-utm_campaignThe specific campaign namespring-launch, cro-guide, q2-nurture
+utm_campaignThe specific campaign nameRecommendedspring-launch, cro-guide, q2-nurture, black-friday

-utm_termThe paid search keywordconversion+rate+optimization
+utm_termThe paid search keywordPaid onlyconversion+rate+optimization, ab+testing+tool

-utm_contentDistinguishes links within same campaignheader-cta, sidebar-link, bottom-banner
+utm_contentDistinguishes links within same campaignOptionalheader-cta, sidebar-link, email-ps, banner-top

 Why UTM Parameters Matter for CRO